racket/racket/racket/src/cs/README.txt

    analysis in "../schemify/schemify.rkt", the indirection is not needed often in a typical program, and the overhead appears to be light when it is needed.

- * Racket's delimited continuations, continuation marks, threads, and events are mostly in place (see "rumble/control.ss", "rumble/engine.ss", and the source for "thread.rktl").

  * The "rktio" library fills the gap between Racket and Chez Scheme's native I/O. The "rktio" library provides a minimal, non-blocking,